aschowe/run_PRScs/README.md

 - bash 00_run_single_PRS.sh PATH_TO_GENOTYPE PATH_TO_GWAS GWAS_N NAME_OUTDIR NAME_PGS PARTITION NODE

 How it works:
 - 00_run_single_PRS.sh will call upon 01_PRScs.sh which will execute PRScs.py as an array job, running parallel continuous shrinkage on each chromosome.
-- The of this first step will be 22 chromosome files with their respective weights after applying continuous shrinkage based on reference dataset and GWAS.
+This output of this first step will be 22 chromosome files with their respective weights after applying continuous shrinkage based on reference dataset and GWAS.
 - If all 22 jobs run successfully, 02_slurm_reports.sh tidies up the slurm reports and 03_compute_PRS.sh sums up the weighted effect sizes of across all chromosomes into a single score per individual.

 3. If it does not run through completly, check the slurm file of the last chromosome it completed.